tile-dev/tile-dev.github.io/docs/dev/lifecycle.md

 Upon pushing your changes upstream, we recommend setting up a CI flow, for instance via GitHub Actions, that automate testing your project and deploying it automatically.
 We have built a pre-ready GitHub Action that you can use directly within your pipelines to ease this process.

 You can configure the pipeline to deploy upon your own requirements, for instance upon a git tag or when pushing to a specific branch.
-The commit hash is used as a unique version of your tile project that is used to version it upon deployment.
+The commit hash is used as a unique version of your Tile project that is used to version it upon deployment.

 The advantage of a GitOps flow is that you have a reproducible, audited and collaborative process to handle Tile deployments that is independent of your local developer environment.

 ## Updates

-When using a Git-based flow, updating your tile project becomes very easy.
+When using a Git-based flow, updating your Tile project becomes very easy.
 Simply make your changes, commit and push to your upstream repo, triggering your automated deployment as needed.

 This results in a new version of the product being built and deployed to your Tile Server.